Gwinyai Chingoka

-Gwinyai Chingoka (27 September 1982 – 27 January 2022) was a former Zimbabwean tennis player.
-He represented Zimbabwe at the Davis Cup.
-He was affectionately known as Shumba in the sporting circles due to his stamina and strength while playing tennis.
-His father Paul Chingoka was a former President of the Zimbabwe Olympic Committee and former President of Tennis Zimbabwe.
-His uncle Douglas Chingoka was a basketball player and football player who also turned up in the position as a striker for club Dynamos.
+Gwinyai Chingoka (27 September 1982 – 27 January 2022) was a Zimbabwean tennis player who represented Zimbabwe at the Davis Cup.
+He was known as Shumba in sporting circles due to his stamina and strength while playing tennis.
+His father Paul Chingoka was a President of the Zimbabwe Olympic Committee and President of Tennis Zimbabwe.
+His uncle Douglas Chingoka was a basketball player and football player who played as a striker for Dynamos F.C.

 Career

 Chingoka was introduced to the sport of tennis at a young age by his father and soon rose to prominence at junior level and was also considered as one of the top junior tennis players in Zimbabwe.
 He reached his highest career ITF junior ranking of 112 in April 2000 and has recorded a winning percentage of 74 in his junior career.
 Due to his emergence as a junior level tennis player, he received a tennis scholarship from the Southern Methodist University in Texas, United States.
 He was adjudged as the Western Athletic Conference Freshman of the Year for 2001–02 season for his commendable performances in sports.

 He was subsequently named in the Zimbabwean Davis Cup squad for the 2003 Davis Cup.
 However, he made only one appearance in the team competition at the 2003 Davis Cup Europe/Africa Zone Group I round in a men's doubles match teaming up with Genius Chidzikwe against Israel which eventually ended up in a losing cause.
 He also featured in one singles match in the tournament but lost it in straight sets to Israel's Jonathan Erlich.

 In August 2003, he took part in the Dairibord Zimbabwe Open and reached semi-final round of the tournament after creating a huge upset victory in the quarter-finals over Peter Nyamande who was one of the hot favorites of the tournament.
 He turned the game on his head and found himself as the top seed in the 2003 Zimbabwe Open with many high-profile local tennis players being absent from the competition owing to various reasons.
 He also went onto pursue a degree in Economics in the Southern Methodist University in 2001 and graduated from the university in 2005.
 Once he completed his tennis scholarship in 2005, he returned to his home country Zimbabwe and played tennis for over six years.
 He later retired from the sport as of late 2011 and then began focusing on coaching junior tennis players.
 He also worked at Telecel Zimbabwe as a sales representative during his latter part of his life while also being committed as a coach at the Harare Sports Club.